abhay-on-git/BookApp/README.md

 # BookApp

+## Learnings.

-## This is the BookApp in  Which i learnt about the the basics of Android Development.
+### This is the BookApp in  Which i learnt about the the basics of Android Development.

-## Structure of Android App.
+### Structure of Android App.

-## Developed the Concepts in Java.
+### Developed the Concepts in Java.

-## Developed the Concepts in Android like -> Recycler View , Constraint Layout , Relative Layout and many more.
+### Developed the Concepts in Android like -> Recycler View , Constraint Layout , Relative Layout and many more.

-## Learnt to Organize the Code of an Android App.
+### Learnt to Organize the Code of an Android App.#